sefiamor/Deloitte-Vulnerable-Bank/README.md

-# Vulnerable Bank Application 🏦
+# Deloitte Vulnerable Bank Application 🏦

 A deliberately vulnerable web application for practicing application security testing of Web, APIs and LLMs, secure code review and implementing security in CI/CD pipelines.